rioastamal/workshop-amazon-lightsail-containers/lab-deploy-laravel-app/README.single-page.md

 Untuk menjalankan di production kita akan menggunakan file konfigurasi terpisah.
 Yang akan kita gunakan adalah file `.env.prod`.
 Generate dulu APP_KEY untuk production.

+To run for production we will use a separate configuration file `.env.prod`.
+First generate APP_KEY for production.
+Keep in mind, the value should be different on your side.

 ```sh
 docker run --rm -v $(pwd)/laravel:/var/www/html \
 indonesia-belajar:1.0 \